top of page

 Return on Investment 4

-Banners-if you like banners, you will love the XL Center.
-Banners honoring the 13 University of Connecticut National basketball champions (9 women, 4 men) hang from the rafters on one end of the arena.
-On the other end of the arena, the Huskies have hung their 2000 MAAC championship banner alongside banners honoring Whaler and Wolf Pack champions.
+Banners honoring the 17 University of Connecticut National basketball champions (11 women’s, six men’s) hang from the rafters on one end of the arena.
+On the other end of the arena, the Huskies have hung their 2000 MAAC championship banner.

 Final Thoughts